Gain Access to My Writing Resource Drive!

 Reuse Your Lessons

 You don’t want the 10 minutes of instruction to be the only time students learn about a concept.
-If your students keep everything organized, you can refer back to lessons while conferencing with them.
+If your students keep everything organized, you can refer back to your grammar mini-lesson while conferencing with them.

 Let’s say you notice that one of your students has several dialogue punctuation errors in their narrative writing.
 First, direct them to open to that lesson in their notes.
 Then, have them mark the sentences they need to correct and use their notes to do so.
 Students should always be flipping through their writing notes when they’re working and when they’re conferring with you.